FikaWorks/grgate/CONTRIBUTING.md

 ## Release

-[GoReleaser](https://goreleaser.com/) is used to generate all the necessary binaries and attach them together with the changelog to the Github release.
-To release, create a tag then wait for Github Actions to publish the release.
+[GoReleaser](https://goreleaser.com/) is used to generate all the necessary binaries and attach them together with the changelog to the GitHub release.
+To release, create a tag then wait for GitHub Actions to publish the release.